 Line 5f: Bad Debts.
-Bad debts may be eligible for deduction if:
+Bad debts may be eligible for deduction if all of the following criteria are met:

-- The debts are charged off as uncollectible on business records at the time the debts become worthless - The debts are deducted on the return for the period during which the bad debts are written off as uncollectible - The debts are eligible to be deducted for federal income tax purposes.
+- The debts are charged off as uncollectible on business records at the time the debts become worthless - The debts are deducted on the return for the period during which the bad debts are written off as uncollectible - The debt must also be eligible to be deducted for federal income tax purposes.

 A bad debt deduction may also be claimed by a third-party lender provided the retailer who reported the tax and the lender financing the sale executed and maintained a separate written election designating which party may claim the deduction.
 Certain additional conditions must be met.
-See MCL 205.54i and MCL 205.99a see also RAB 2019-3.
+See MCL 205.54i and MCL 205.99a also see RAB 2019-3.

 Line 5g: Food for Human/Home Consumption.
-Enter total of retail sales of grocery-type food, excluding tobacco, marihuana products, and alcoholic beverages.
+Enter retail sales of grocery-type food, excluding tobacco, marihuana products and alcoholic beverages.
 Prepared food is subject to tax.
 See MCL 205.54g and MCL 205.94d for more information.